GoogleChrome/web.dev/src/site/content/en/patterns/web-vitals-patterns/carousels/index.md

 surprising number of carousels use [non-composited animations](https://web.dev/non-composited-animations/) that can contribute to [Cumulative Layout Shift (CLS)](https://web.dev/cls).
-On pages with autoplaying carousels, this has the potential to cause infinite CLS.
+On pages with autoplaying carousels, this has the potential to cause infinite layout shifts.